Majd-Zbedat/Zerli-Project/README.md

  (client side, server side), during the course of studies that talks about developing an information system to the flower shops, using Java and JavaFX and workbench with eclipse
 OBL_ Project Team Members:

-Majd Zbedat
+Majd Zbedat,
-Rani Khori
+Rani Khori,
-Hani Zhran
+Hani Zhran,
-Othman Habib
+Othman Habib,
-Laith Sadik
+Laith Sadik,

 Semester B 2022 Software Engineering Project.